HoneyDrunkStudios/HoneyDrunk.Vault/README.md

 - **SecretCache** - In-memory caching layer with TTL
 - **Provider** - Backend-specific implementation (File, Azure, AWS, InMemory, Configuration)

+**Application Dependency:** Typical application code depends on `ISecretStore` for secrets and `IConfigProvider` for configuration. `IVaultClient` is useful when you want a single façade that can do both. `VaultClient` is the internal orchestrator that coordinates providers behind the scenes.

 ## Features

 - **Multiple Providers**: Support for File, Azure Key Vault, AWS Secrets Manager, Configuration, and In-Memory providers